Here at Pilates in the Grove, we tend to so see runner clients with aches and pains that they usually attribute to overuse.

 How: Lie on your side with a pillow or yoga block under your head, with head, shoulders, hips and feet all in the same line.
 Lift the top leg up ~ 6 inches.
 Inhale to bring your leg forward while you flex your foot, exhale to sweep the leg back while you point your toe.
 Make sure not to bend or arch in your low back while performing exercise.
 Perform on both sides.

 3. Piano toes

 Why: This exercise isn’t specifically Pilates, however it is still a great exercise to incorporate into your mobility repertoire to strengthen the intrinsic muscles of the feet and help with arch support.

 How: Standing tall with upright posture, alternate lifting/lowering each toe as if you were playing the piano with your toes.
 Try to disassociate each toe from the other.

-How: Sit in Z-sitting position.
-Bring right hand down to ground and reach left hand up and overhead, sidebending towards the right hand.
-Perform to left side as well.
-Maintain space between tops of your shoulders and ears.
+How: Sit in a Z-sitting position.
+Bring the right hand down to ground and reach the left hand up and overhead, sidebending towards the right hand.
+Perform to the left side as well.
+Maintain space between the tops of your shoulders and ears.
 Switch leg position and repeat.

 Why: This exercise helps to improve hip extension which is essential for getting proper recoil of your leg with each bounding step during your run.

 How: Lie on your stomach and prop yourself up on your forearms.
 Bend your right knee as if aiming to kick your bottom 2 times with your heel then stretch your leg out long, lifting it up 2 inches off the ground.
 Repeat to the other side.
 Continue alternating side to side following this sequence: kick-kick-reach-lower leg.

 Try performing these exercises daily and see if you can feel a difference in your run!
 And if you’re really diligent-maybe you’ll hit your new PR at the next race!